KaramSahoo/system-design/README.md

 # System Design

-Hey, welcome to the course.
-I hope this course provides a great learning experience.
+Hello, and welcome to the course.
+I hope you find this course to be a valuable learning resource.

-_This course is also available on my [website](https://karanpratapsingh.com/courses/system-design) and as an ebook on [leanpub](https://leanpub.com/systemdesign).
-Please leave a ⭐ as motivation if this was helpful!_
+I want to make changes to this course and hope this updated handbook is helpful to you all new learners and refreshers.
+Please drop a ⭐ if this course was helpful!

+## Credits

+This course is based on the original repository by [Karan Pratap Singh](https://github.com/karanpratapsingh/system-design).
+Special thanks for the invaluable resources and foundational content provided.

 # Table of contents